Burnet R. Maybank: Legacy

 You know, an old governor of yours, Burnet Maybank, once wrote an essay entitled, "Who Is the South Carolinian?"
 And here's what it said.
 He said, there's a deal—there is a deal of kindness about him, describing the South Carolinian.
 He feels favored when asked for personal assistance.
 A neighborly spirit prompts him to render service with a scorn for remuneration.

+Maybank's Charleston residence, known as the Cleland Kinloch and Burnet R. Maybank Huger House, was placed on the National Register of Historic Places in 2015.